IliyaKarac/iot-assignment-2/README.md

 Tests results can be viewed in the Tests directory

 1. run the server in terminal successfully
-2. View the home page of the sever
+2. View the home page of the server
 3. Add patients to the database via the admin
 4. View the get request directly from the server
 5. make a get request externally